Delboy/Colour-Type/README.md

 - [Balsamiq](https://balsamiq.com/)
     - To create my wireframes.
 - [Am I responsive](http://ami.responsivedesign.is/)
-    - To generate image at the beginning of the README.
+    - To generate the image at the beginning of the README.
 - [Chrome devtools](https://developer.chrome.com/docs/devtools/)
-    - To troubleshoot with console, change code before implementing, and to test responsiveness.
+    - To troubleshoot with the console, change code before implementing, and to test responsiveness.
 - [TinyJPG](https://tinyjpg.com/)
-    - I used TinyJPG to reduce the size of my images reducing load times.
+    - I used TinyJPG to reduce the size of my images to reduce load times.

 ## Testing